PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 The Prince nodded in understanding, although he himself knew several ways to identify north.
 Not everyone had such training.
 "To accompany you would be a duty and an honour." he responded earnestly.

-She looked The Knight up and down, while balancing her weight on one leg, the other crossed behind it on point.
+She looked The Knight up and down, balancing her weight on one leg, the other crossed behind it on point.
 She held her hands behind her back.
 "That's what I thought.", she concluded with satisfied approval.
 "Are you a knight errant?"

 "Yes.", his disguise working, "I am.
 I am a knight errant."

 She seemed impressed.
-"I'm running an errand myself, I need to get far north, and I can't use the main routes.
-I sort of make my own errands now."
+"I'm on an errant myself, I need to get far north, and I can't use the main routes.
+I do what I want now."

-The Knight nodded at this, as if it made sense, exhilarated to have travelling company; more cover for his escape.
+The Knight nodded at this, as if it made sense, exhilarated to have travelling company; better cover for his escape.

-"I'm Red," she beamed a warm, welcoming smile, "Its great you're joining me."
+"I'm Red," she beamed a warm, welcoming smile, "I'm so pleased you're joining me."

 But not as pleased as The Knight, it was all going rather well.
-Their common goal: a need to travel far north and stay off the main trail.
+Their common goal: to travel far north and stay off the main trails.

-As they walked together, along the way Red had come from, The Knight provided conversation: replaying his rehearsed lines, what he could say about his errond, what he could not.
+As they walked together, along the way Red had come from, The Knight provided conversation: replaying his rehearsed lines, what he could say about his errant, what he could not.
 Red offered no doubt, she was delighted with all parts of his script.

 Once he had finished his short, well rehearsed excuse, a comfortable silence settled.
 Red pointed ahead; "There's a beautiful spot on the edge of the meadow, a small stream next to a clearing.
 It's hidden by a bramble thicket.
 I'm surprised I found it."